 If you fancy the iced bun version with a delicious jam centre but no cream then follow the method above but make an incision in the bun (I used the handle of a spoon) and pipe jam into the hole.

 Other recipes I know you’ll enjoy

-Gluten Free Iced Buns Recipe
+Quick Hack Gluten Free Iced Buns Recipe

 - 4 gluten free white bread rolls or finger rolls

-- 400 g coconut milk canned
+- 400 g tin coconut milk needs to be 60% or over in coconut extract canned

 - 100 g seedless raspberry jam jelly

-- 100 g icing sugar confectioners sugar
+- 100 g icing/confectioners sugar confectioners sugar

 - 1 tbsp dairy free milk